Sometimes a person supplies information to the Gene Technology Regulator (the Regulator) and does not want the information to be made public.

-- a notification of a Notifiable Low Risk Dealing; or
+- a notification of a Notifiable Low Risk Dealing

 - a submission to the Regulator.

-If the Regulator declares certain information to be CCI, the Regulator must not publicly release the information.
+If the Regulator declares information to be CCI, then that information must not:

 - be accessible by way of a request for access to information under the Freedom of Information Act 1982.